ONSgeo/geospatial-training/_docs/make_a_good_map.md

 In addition to the main attribute of the map (palette, breaks, boundaries), other items can be arranged alongside to provide more information and context.
 Not all of these peripherals are always necessary but are contextual depending on both the type of visualisation and the intented audience.

+For this section, we will take a choropleth map of Hartlepool and add items to it bit by bit to end up with a final, well-made map.

 ### Legend

 A legend, or key, displays the different symbologies (including colour scales) used on the map and their respective description.